 The incisions made during the brow lift will result in scars, the degree of which will depend upon the particular technique used.
 The incisions are generally placed so as to be well-concealed, often within or at the hairline or within a deep forehead crease.

-Patients may experience some discomfort or pain which is well controlled with low-dose prescription medication.
+Patients may experience some pain or discomfort which can be well controlled with low-dose prescription medication.

-Q – When will I be able to return to work after undergoing a brow lift?
+Q – How long after brow lift surgery will I be able to return to work?

 Work and other normal activities can usually be resumed within seven to ten days after the brow lift.
 Patients who are not bothered by the bandages may be able to return to work sooner.